tomiwowoseje/SAP/SAP 1.0.0/Instructions /instructions.md

 - US-007: As a user, I want to track my morning routine habits so that I can build consistent daily habits
 - US-008: As a user, I want to view my progress in week, month, and year views so that I can see long-term trends
 - US-009: As a user, I want to record memorable moments so that I can celebrate achievements and milestones
+- US-010: As a user, I want a color-coded progress tracking system that shows partial and full completions with varying color intensities
+- US-011: As a user, I want a consistent HelloHabit-inspired UI design across all screens with vibrant card-based layouts
+- US-012: As a user, I want an interactive calendar that shows task completion status with visual indicators
+- US-013: As a user, I want to see my streak count for each habit to stay motivated
+- US-014: As a user, I want expandable/collapsible category sections to organize my habits

 ## 4. Features
 - F-001: Add new skills to track